apalache-mc/apalache/docs/src/adr/011adr-smt-arrays.md

 | Rodrigo Otoni |        1 |

 This ADR describes an alternative encoding of the [KerA+] fragment of TLA+ into SMT.
-Compound data structures, e.g. sets, are currently encoded using [uninterpreted functions], with the goal being to encode them using [arrays with extensionality] instead.
+Compound data structures, e.g. sets, are currently encoded using the [core theory] of SMT, with the goal being to encode them using [arrays with extensionality] instead.
 The hypothesis is that this will lead to increased solver performance and more compact SMT instances.
 We target the [Z3] solver and will use the [SMT-LIB Standard] ([Version 2.6]) in conjunction